spacetelescope/bibcat/README.md

 ```shell
 pip install -e . # install editable mode
 ```
-To install the optional Tensorflow dependencies for use of the ML component of bibcat, run `pip install -e ".[ml]` or follow the tensorflow instructions below.

-To install all dependencies for development and testing, run `pip install -e ".[all]"`.
+To install all dependencies for development except for the ML component, testing, and documentation, run `pip install -e ".[dev,test,docs]"` or `pip install -e .[all]`.

 ### Spacy model downloads
 This model is used for the [Pretrained model method](https://github.com/spacetelescope/bibcat/blob/dev/docs/pretrained.md)